-Want to lose weight, improve your balance, and look and feel great?
-These are the benefit of lifting weights!
+If you want to lose weight, improve your balance, and look and feel great, these are the benefits of lifting weights!

-This particular type of training can benefit all ages and is especially crucial for individuals with health problems — for example, those who suffer from obesity, heart conditions, or even arthritis.
+This particular type of training can benefit all ages.
+It is especially crucial for individuals with health problems, like those who suffer from obesity, heart conditions, or even arthritis.

-Muscle strength is important in making it easier to accomplish daily activities, particularly as we become older and naturally begin to lose muscle.
+Muscle strength is important in making it easier to accomplish daily activities, particularly as we age and naturally begin to lose muscle.

 Strength training is also known as resistance training as it strengthens and tones your muscles by contracting them from a resisting force.